fent/node-ytdl-core/README.md

 YouTube intentionally ratelimits downloads, likely to prevent bandwidth abuse.
 The download rate is still faster than a media player can play the video, even on 2x.
 See [#294](https://github.com/fent/node-ytdl-core/issues/294).

+Generated download links are valid for 6 hours, for the same IP address.

 ## Handling Separate Streams

 Typically 1080p or better video does not have audio encoded with it.
 The audio must be downloaded separately and merged via an appropriate encoding library. `ffmpeg` is the most widely used tool, with many [Node.js modules available](https://www.npmjs.com/search?q=ffmpeg).
 Use the `format` objects returned from `ytdl.getInfo` to download specific streams to combine to fit your needs.
 Look at [example/ffmpeg.js](example/ffmpeg.js) for an example on doing this.